LittleOneNoise/yoshinapp/README.md

 ## Yoshinapp
-Yoshinapp is a cross-platform mobile application that aims to provide a way to learn the Japanese language.
+Yoshinapp is a cross-platform mobile application (currently only available for Android) that aims to provide a way to learn the Japanese language.
 It has been developed to offer a clean and pleasant interface to boost learning efficiency.

 ## Why develop an app that already exists in millions of forms ?
 This project is for me the opportunity to develop my skills in mobile programming while working on a subject that means a lot to me: the Japanese language.